allegroai/clearml-docs/docs/integrations/monai.md

 ClearML automatically logs models saved using the `ModelCheckpoint` handler.
 Make sure a ClearML Task is instantiated in your script.
 If you're already using either `ClearMLStatsHandler` or `ClearMLImageHandler`, you don't have to add any code.
-Otherwise, all you have to is add two lines of code to create a task:
+Otherwise, all you have to do is add two lines of code to create a task:

 ```python
 from clearml import Task